Mayo Clinic Care Network Content

 • Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions that occur to you during your appointment.
+In addition to the questions that you've prepared to ask your care team, don't hesitate to ask questions that occur to you during your appointment.

 What to expect from your doctor